 This is noted as being design #6146 on the price lists, with dimensions of 7.75” high and 7.5” wide and priced at $195.

 The only known Cybis horse that matches this exact size is Black Beauty which was issued in 1988 as design #6094.
 He was retired before 1993 because he does not appear on that price list (I am missing the price lists between early 1989 and late 1993 and so cannot pinpoint his actual retirement year.)
-It seems obvious that this horse was retired so that he could be brought back later as a renamed piece.
+It seems obvious that Black Beauty was retired so that he could be re-introduced as the New Jersey Collection piece.

 Black Beauty himself was actually a slightly modified version of the unicorn Lord Bentley who was introduced in 1987.
 The only difference between Black Beauty and Lord Bentley is the horse’s head position, which of course makes Lord Bentley slightly “shorter.”
 Because Lord Bentley was still being offered by Cybis during the 1990s, my guess is that the New Jersey Horse probably has the upright/forward-looking Black Beauty head position.
-What I don’t know is what color the NJ version was.
+What I don’t know is what color the New Jersey version is.
 It would not have made sense to have done him in either black or white – the originals having been those colors – and so probably he was brown or gray.
+If anyone happens to have either of these Cybis horses with a Made in New Jersey USA stamp on it, I’d love a photo; there is a contact form link at the end of this post.

 The horse was declared the state animal of New Jersey by Governor Brendan Byrne in 1977, who declared that “The founding fathers of our state thought so highly of the horse that they included it in our State seal.”